Right Sliding Panel

 Call Logs

-• Consists of a call trend analysis chart and a call log table.
+• Consists of a call trend analysis chart and call log table.

-• Trend Analysis Chart: Displays the number of request calls within a certain time period.
+• Trend Analysis Chart: Shows the number of requests over a time range.

 #1.10 TCP Sequence Diagram

-The TCP sequence diagram displays detailed information of each TCP packet header in trend analysis charts and tables, including timestamps, direction, Flag, Seq, Ack, etc., during the TCP connection establishment, data transmission, and connection closure processes, for further analysis and diagnosis of network communication issues.
+The TCP sequence diagram displays detailed information for each TCP packet header in both trend analysis chart and table formats, including timestamps, direction, flags, Seq, Ack, etc., during connection establishment, data transfer, and connection closure, for deeper network communication analysis and troubleshooting.

 17-TCP Sequence Diagram